I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfiltergetparentfilterfactory.md

 <p><b>KsFilterGetParentFilterFactory</b> returns a pointer to the parent <a href="..\ks\ns-ks--ksfilterfactory.md">KSFILTERFACTORY</a> structure of <i>Filter.</i> This is the AVStream filter factory from which <i>Filter</i> was created.</p>

 ## -remarks
 <p>This call is an inline function call to <a href="..\ks\nf-ks-ksgetparent.md">KsGetParent</a>.
 Note that the object hierarchy is only guaranteed stable while the appropriate mutex is held, in this case the device mutex.
-For more information about mutexes, see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information about mutexes, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>